glasnostic/api-js/README.md

 =========================

 Javascript wrapper for the Glasnostic Rest API.
-Provides methods to create, update and delete Glasnostic views.
+Provides methods to create, update and delete Glasnostic views and to retrieve metrics.

 Usage
 -----

-See `/example` for use cases to create and update views.
+See `/example` folder for use cases to retrieve metrics and create and update views.

 Build
 -----